 Let me share with you the steps I took to be at peace with no longer trying to make maximum money.
 In the process of walking away, I also lost my title and became a nobody.
 For some, walking away from status and prestige is even more difficult than walking away from money.
 We all want to stay relevant somehow.

 To clarify, this post is not so much about early retirement.
 It’s more about saying no to a promotion or a job transfer that requires more work for more money.
 It’s also about taking a new job that brings you more meaning, but doesn’t pay as well.
 Early retirement is an extreme example that isn’t for everybody.

 1) Envision What Your Life Would Be Like Making More

 The easiest way to imagine how your life would be different if you made maximum money is to analyze the life of your boss.

-The two most observable things include her house and car.
-The type of car your boss drives may be misleading given she may drive her dough car to work and leave her show car at home.
+The two most observable things include their house and car.
+The type of car your boss drives may be misleading given they may drive their dough car to work and leave their show car at home.

-Is he single, happily married, or bitterly divorced?
-Are his kids well-adjusted or in rehab?
-Do his kids attend good schools?
+Is s/he single, happily married, or bitterly divorced?
+Are his or her kids well-adjusted or in rehab?
+Do his or her kids attend good schools?
 Are they still living at home as adults because they were neglected by workaholic parents?
 Obviously, these are judgement calls you must make.

 Is she coming into work and leaving at a reasonable hour?
 Or is she constantly burning the midnight oil?
+Or maybe she’s living the dream working from her vacation home in Hawaii while commanding you to work in the office.
 If your boss is making big bucks while hardly working, then you will certainly be more motivated to stay on!

 After several years of working together, you should be able to get a good idea of what your boss’s lifestyle is like.
 You must then make a calculated decision as to whether your pursuit of more money is worth it.